boazsegev/facil.io/docs/_SOURCE/0.7.x/http.md

   http_sse_subscribe((sse), (struct http_sse_subscribe_args){__VA_ARGS__})
 ```

-Subscribes to a channel for direct message deliverance.
+Subscribes to a pub/sub channel for, allowing for direct message deliverance when the `on_message` callback is missing.

 To unsubscribe from the channel, use [`http_sse_unsubscribe`](http_sse_unsubscribe) (NOT
 `fio_unsubscribe`).